 Francisco F. Feliciano

-One of Asia’s leading figures in liturgical music, Dr. Feliciano has composed hundreds of liturgical pieces, mass settings, hymns, and songs for worship.
-At the Asian Institute for Liturgy and Music, a school for church musicians he founded 20 years ago, he supervises the publication of a new Asian hymnal containing mostly works of Asian composers.
+One of Asia’s leading figures in liturgical music, Dr. Feliciano composed hundreds of liturgical pieces, mass settings, hymns, and songs for worship.
+At the Asian Institute for Liturgy and Music, a school for church musicians he founded 20 years ago, he supervised the publication of a new Asian hymnal containing mostly works of Asian composers.
 Dr. Feliciano’s works are published worldwide in hymnals and worship books of various churches.
-He is an active clinician, having conducted workshops on creative music writing in Indonesia, Malaysia, Singapore, Taiwan, Hongkong, Australia, Switzerland, the Netherlands and Germany.

 Francisco F. Feliciano has 1 titles published with Santa Barbara.